keystone-enclave/keystone/docs/source/Keystone-Demo/Demo-Basics.rst

 Server eapp
 -----------

-The demo server enclave application include ``libsodium`` for establishing a secure channel, basic enclave features (attestation report generation, etc), and a simple word-counting feature.
+The demo server enclave application, basic enclave features (attestation report generation, etc), a simple word-counting feature, and uses ``libsodium`` for establishing a secure channel.

 The enclave first sends a copy of its attestation report, along with its eccdh public key to the client.
 Upon receving the client public